 Military police and police forces out of Mutum-Paraná!

 *The comrades of MFP in Mexico use the term ‘proletarian feminism’ which Tribune of the People does not endorse philosophically since Marxism-Leninism-Maoism already answers the question of the women’s struggle without relying on such terminology.
 However, we are in general agreement with the rest of this video.

 Various youth organizations in Bogota mobilized against police repression and in support of thousands of indigenous people marching for land owned by one of Colombia’s largest media moguls, Carlos Ardila.
-Posters from the Student Movement in Service of the People (MESP) and the Rebellious and Popular Student Movement (MERyP) reading, “Against the Hunger and Repression, it is Right to Rebel.”
-Graffiti in Solidarity with the popular uprisings in Ecuador and the United states was also documented.
+Posters put up by the Student Movement in Service of the People (MESP) and the Rebellious and Popular Student Movement (MERyP) reading, “Against the Hunger and Repression, it is Right to Rebel.”
+Graffiti in solidarity with the popular uprisings in Ecuador and the United States was also documented.

 Graffiti was documented in Berlin in solidarity with the fallen comrades of the Communist Party of Turkey/Marxist-Leninist (TKP/ML), reading, “Our Party is the Party of People’s War!
 Long Live the TKP/ML! Özgür is Immortal!
 Asmin is Immortal!”